 In Godzilla (2014), while Godzilla does avoid killing humans on most occasions, he isn't against risking lives by damaging property if it means it will help him take down his enemies.
 For instance, his first appearance in Hawaii causes a tsunami that kills hundreds.

 Frodo Baggins in The Lord of the Rings.
-Sam begins to despair of Frodo's constant mercy toward the (in Sam's eyes) explicitly untrustworthy Gollum — until Frodo explicitly threatens to kill Gollum if he betrays them.
+Sam begins to despair of Frodo's constant mercy toward the (in Sam's eyes) explicitly untrustworthy Gollum — until Frodo explicitly and rather coldly threatens to kill Gollum if he betrays them.

 Sam looked at his master with approval, but also with surprise: there was a look on his face and a tone in his voice that he had not known before.
 It had always been a notion of his that the kindness of dear Mr. Frodo was of such a high degree that it must imply a fair measure of blindness.